pratikmehta64/alfred/README.md

 # alfred
 A POC to demonstrate batch-serving of hyper-personalized notifications

-#The demo uses
+# The demo uses:
-flask
+1. flask
-ollama
+2. ollama
-llama3.2:latest model (pulled via ollama)
+3. llama3.2:latest model (pulled via ollama)

 ## to run:
 `python app.py`